adytiaa/aif360-learn/README.rst

 This project focuses on making *aif360* compatible with *scikit-learn*, and hence called *aif360-learn*.

+There are two potential approaches in order to have a *scikit-learn* compatible
+library:

+- A wrapper library which depends on AIF360.
+- A fork of AIF360 with necessary changes applied to it.

+This fork is taking the latter approach for the following reasons:

+- Compatibility with the upstream (python and dependencies), and dropped Python2 support.
+- Have the related communication on public channels
+- Encourage researchers and the community to include more algorithms in the library and help them on the way for their methods to better reach a wider community

-This project started as a fork of `IBM/AIF360
+Hence, this project started as a fork of `IBM/AIF360
-<https://github.com/IBM/AIF360>`_, and slowly it will move further away from
+<https://github.com/IBM/AIF360>`_, and will slowly move further away from
 it.
 As a result, most of the content is what you see on the original repository, for a while.